JordanMartinez/purescript-jordans-reference/21-Hello-World/Readme.md

 ## Other Learning Resources

-Besides ths repo, we have a few choices in terms of understanding functional programming.
+Besides this repo, we have a few choices in terms of understanding functional programming.

 Since Purescript is heavily inspired by and very similar to Haskell, most of these refer to Haskell learning resources.
 Note: these are not necessarily "either x or y or z" choices but could be "X supplemented by Y with a little bit of Z").